 I spent Christmas in Alabama with JT’s family.
 I was really nervous to do something different for Christmas (I’m used to MI christmases with my family), but it was a really great week.
 We watched the sunset on the beach in Gulf Shores on Christmas Eve, went for a boat ride on Christmas Day, and even saw dolphins.

-Finally, I ended the year with JT and his friends dancing, a very fun NYE for the most part (deeper dive on that to come).
+Finally, I ended the year with JT and his friends dancing, a very fun NYE for the most part.

 Now, it’s the first day of 2019 and JT and I are exploring the area that we plan to move to after graduation.
 It’s a scary and exciting glimpse into the future–this coming year in a nutshell.